 At the low-lying village of Wick, I reached the Monarch's Way.

-I must prelude anything I have to say about the Monarch's Way with this: I have nothing but respect for the people who design and maintain long distance footpaths.
+I must prelude anything I have to say about the Monarch's Way with this: I have nothing but respect for the people who design (and particularly maintain) long distance footpaths.
 These trails demand vast amounts of commitment and - typically - sizeable teams of passionate people to waymark and upkeep them - which is all before what I assume must be the arduous process of arguing for inclusion on OS Maps.
 National Trail designation ups the ante further.
 You only have to look at the ongoing efforts of the team working on the John o'Groats Trail - who face new challenges every month - to know that the creation of these ambitious trails can be a Herculeun task.